2025 Hungarian Grand Prix: Race report

-Charles Leclerc (Ferrari) made a strong start from pole position, and held his lead through the first corner.
-Oscar Piastri (McLaren) held second position, After a strong initial get away, teammate Lando Norris took the inside line for turn 1, causing him to be passed around the outside by George Russell (Mercedes) and Fernando Alonso (Aston Martin).
-Alonso's teammate Lance Stroll, who started sixth, lost one position to Gabriel Bortoleto (Sauber).
-On lap 2, Max Verstappen (Red Bull) passed Liam Lawson (Racing Bulls) for eighth at the turn 6 chicane, reversing a switch of position that had happened at the start.
+Charles Leclerc made a strong start from pole position in the Ferrari, and held his lead through the first corner.
+Oscar Piastri held second position in the McLaren.
+After a strong initial get away, Lando Norris took the inside line for turn 1, causing him to be passed around the outside by George Russell and Fernando Alonso.
+Alonso's Aston Martin teammate Lance Stroll, who started sixth, lost one position to rookie Gabriel Bortoleto.
+On lap 2, Max Verstappen passed Liam Lawson for eighth at the turn 6 chicane, reversing a switch of position that happened at the start.
 On lap 3, Norris repassed Alonso to take fourth at the start of the lap, with Verstappen passing Stroll for seventh shortly after at turn 6.
 On lap 17, Verstappen became the first leading driver to pit, re-joining in 16th place.
-Whilst Verstappen was hoping to utilise an undercut strategy, he would struggle to make progress due to traffic from slower cars.
+Whilst Verstappen was hoping to utilise an undercut strategy, he struggled to make progress due to traffic from slower cars.
 On lap 18, Piastri pitted from second to take hard tyres, re-joining the race in fifth.
 Leclerc responded the following lap, pitting and re-joining a second ahead of Piastri; Russell also took his first pit stop this lap.
 This left Norris and Alonso leading the race, although the latter would quickly be passed by Leclerc and Piastri.
 Russell struggled more with passing Alonso, but eventually did so into turn 1 on lap 26.